 Back in 2012/2013, I went on a journey of losing weight.
 I lost around 70 pounds within a year.
 In February 2012, I lost my dad to bladder/pancreatic cancer.
 We knew it wasn’t a matter of if he passes, but rather when he passes.

-It was around May of 2013, I decided to run a local 5K race, for ovarian cancer awareness and education (insert live like liz link).
-At first, I planned to run the race wearing a shirt my sister had had made for me and my siblings in 2009 of us as kids with daddy in the middle.
+It was around May of 2013, I decided to run a local 5K race, for ovarian cancer awareness and education Live Like Liz.
+At first, I planned to run the race wearing a shirt my sister had made for me and my siblings in 2009 of us as kids with daddy in the middle.
 Then, after giving it some thought, I decided to create a shirt and I asked friends and family through Facebook for names of friends and family who had had cancer, beat it or had passed away due to cancer.

 For five years, I was either too busy with work, or I wasn’t in any physical shape to run the race.
 For two years I worked two jobs, with one job requiring me to work some weekends, so some years it wasn’t feasible to enter the race.